 Admission criteria are essentially the same as for admission to other programs in Educational Administration.
-In addition, the candidate must hold a currently valid endorsement in the academic area selected for this program.
-Non-certification program candidates do not require endorsements.
-In addition to the recommendation for graduate work. the candidate must have a strong recommendation from his/her superintendent or immediate supervisor supporting the applicant's candidacy for the specific role of supervisor.
+In addition, the candidate must hold a currently valid endorsement in the academic area selected for this program, with two years of experience as a teacher in the content area.
+Noncertification program candidates do not require endorsements.
+In addition to the recommendation for graduate work, the candidate must have strong recommendations from his/her superintendent and immediate supervisor supporting the applicant's candidacy for the specific role of supervisor.